Process (EP): Follow up

 In May 2019, LSD announced the formation of a self-titled record label off-shoot, and the planned release of a six track album, Second Process, on 28 June.
-The song titles follow on directly after "Process 3, are numered "Process 4" to "Process 9".
-After tracks were pre-released on SoundCloud, they were described as "melodic and mind-melting techno with surreal atmospheres and propulsive drum-programming."
+The song titles follow on directly after "Process 3", and are numbered "Process 4" to "Process 9".
+After the tracks were pre-released on SoundCloud, they were described as "melodic and mind-melting techno with surreal atmospheres and propulsive drum-programming."